Journalist Maria Ressa Arrested Again By Philippines

 Ressa was arrested at Manila airport shortly after she stepped off a plane from San Francisco, CNN reported.
 She was charged with an investment law violation after her media company, Rappler, was accused of violating the law by letting U.S.-based Omidyar Network invest in the company.
 The Philippines bans foreign investment of news media.

-"It's sad that this is the kind of welcome our country gives a journalist," Ressa told reporters.
+"It's sad that this is the kind of welcome our country gives a journalist," Ressa told reporters as she was released after posting bail hours later.
 "Sad day for me, and apparently the Philippine government isn't satisfied with arresting just me; the fact that they also included upstanding, successful tech and education entrepreneurs and businessmen?
 This is a bad signal to send to the rest of the world."

 Maria Ressa released on bail, warns vs impact of arrests on business.
 Full story: https://t.co/hWX7FQRnnz pic.twitter.com/dCi6zapQuK— Rappler (@rapplerdotcom) March 29, 2019